elflacosebas/migraR/README.md

 **Description**

-The migraR package provides functions for estimate the parameters for Rogers and Castro Models: rc.7, rc.11, rc.13 like a package migest.
-You may create your own multiexponetial model making profit of the fucntion migramodel
+The migraR package provides functions for estimate the parameters for Rogers and Castro Models: rc.7, rc.11, rc.13 are created in the example using the Migramodel class.
+You may create your own multiexponetial model making profit of the fucntion migramodel.

 **migraR functions**